SacredAntwon/Untitled-Group-AutoBlogger/README.md

 2. There are two text files, `npm_requirements.txt` for Node JS and `requirements.txt` for python.
 These include all libraries required to run the website and generator.

 3. There are two methods to start the website.
 First option that will require no changes to the json is `node app.mjs`.
 The other method is to do `npm start` in the terminal if you have `"start": "node app.mjs"` in the `package.json` file under the `"scripts"`.
+It is recommended to do the first option, since no modification is required

 4. Search `localhost:3000` on the browser to bring up the website.

+5. A new blog could be generated for the same date by running `python3 main.py` in the command line.

+6. The tests could be run by opening the `test` folder in the terminal and running `python3 test.py`.

+7.
+8.